tpm2dev/tpm.dev.tutorials/Intro/README.md

-RTM can be used to ensure that only known-trusted code is executed, and that important resources are not unlocked unless the state of the system when they are needed is "only executed trusted code".
+RTM can be used to ensure that only known-trusted code is executed, and that important resources are not unlocked unless the state of the system when they are needed is "has only executed trusted code to get here".

 Note that some PCRs are left to be used by "applications".